ethereum-optimism/optimism/packages/contracts-bedrock/test/invariants/OptimismSuperchainERC20/PROPERTIES.md

 ## Definitions

-- *legacy token:*  an OptimismMintableERC20 or L2StandardERC20 token on the suprechain that has either been deployed by the factory after the liquidity migration upgrade to the latter, or has been deployed before it **but** added to factory’s `deployments` mapping as part of the upgrade.
+- *legacy token:*  an OptimismMintableERC20 or L2StandardERC20 token on the superchain that has either been deployed by the factory after the liquidity migration upgrade to the latter, or has been deployed before it **but** added to factory’s `deployments` mapping as part of the upgrade.
 This testing campaign is not concerned with tokens on L1 or not listed in the factory’s `deployments` mapping.
 - *supertoken:* a SuperchainERC20 contract deployed by the `OptimismSuperchainERC20Factory`

 # Ecosystem properties